- 3 Things You Need to Know About Traveling by Train from Laos to Thailand

+My itinerary was supposed to include so many more beautiful places in Laos.
 Initially, I was supposed to head to Vang Vieng before leaving for Luang Prabang, so I could get a chance to explore the northern part of Thailand before going back to Bangkok.
 However, due to my situation as I got recovered from my illness, the people from the embassy suggested going back home sooner rather than later.

 At the time, I realized that maybe it’s a bad idea to follow my initial plan anyway, so I agreed to head directly to Bangkok from Vientiane.
 If anything happened, it’s easier to find a reliable (and cheaper!) hospital in Bangkok than anywhere in Laos.
 Even if I had to return from Bangkok, it’s easy to find a direct flight from Thailand’s capital city to Jakarta than Vientiane.